How Can I Get My Kids to Do Cleaning Chores?

 If your child really wants to go to Disney World, then offering the trip as a “reward” for doing so many months’ worth of chores is a great motivation.
 Of course, these trips can be much smaller, depending on your budget and your child’s interests.
 Day trips to a family fun park, an amusement park, an arcade, a bowling alley, batting cages or mini-golf course, or even an outing to a movie theater are things that can be offered in exchange for completing a set number of chores.

 Prove responsibility and get a coveted pet

 It seems like every child wants a dog at some point; it’s practically a childhood rite of passage.
-However, children need to prove that they are responsible enough to take care of that pet before they can go to the local shelter and pick one out.
-This responsibility is shown through successfully completing chores.
+However, kids need to prove that they are responsible enough to take care of that pet before they can go to the local shelter and pick one out.
+This responsibility is shown through successfully completing tasks.
 Most kids don’t realize how much is involved in caring for a dog – it needs to be walked, picked up after, fed, watered, brushed and bathed.
-Once your child has shown that he or she can handle this, then that coveted pet has been “earned.”
+Once your kid has shown that he or she can handle this, then that coveted pet has been “earned.”